Garage Door Maintenance Guide

 With proper maintenance, how long do garage doors last?
 The short answer to that question is somewhere in the neighborhood of 20 years.
 Most traditional steel and aluminum doors can be counted on for about two decades of service.
 Wood can last the same amount of time, though it requires more maintenance and care.

 When is it Time For a New Door?

 If your garage door breaks down frequently and you’re on a first-name basis with the garage repair person, it’s time to consider buying a new door.
 You don’t want to put more money into a door than it’s worth.
 By getting the door repaired over and over, you’re regularly prolonging its life by just a few months.
 You’re better off investing in a new door that will last for years to come rather than funneling it into temporary repairs.

 You may not need a replacement yet if the repairs your door requires are limited to a single panel.
 You can get a single panel repaired if it has a dent or damage contained to a small section.
 Getting a panel replaced is less expensive than buying new garage doors, though it does require expert installation.

 But not everything is solved this easily.
 Most people know it’s time to replace their garage doors when they face a series of problems — often recurring issues.
 Learn more about the right time to replace a garage door below.

-Should you replace your garage doors, or will a less expensive repair do the trick?
+Should you replace your garage doors with newly installed ones, or will a less expensive repair do the trick?
 Looking at the overall health of your doors can provide the right answer.
 Garage door warning signs may include: